seock04/Uncertainty-Handler/Toastmasters/Pathway/Effective Coaching/Level5/Path Completion.md

 ### Set new Toastmasters goals.
 > Describe your plans for remaining active in Toastmasters.
 These goals can include leadership roles at the club or district level as well as mentoring.
 * TBD

+### As you reflect on what you have learned, describe:
+> The advice you would give to a new Toastmaster
+> How you would help someone who is just starting their first path
+> The obstacles you faced
+> How you overcame these obstacles